 Where: Encinitas, 95 N Vulcan Ave, Encinitas, CA 92024

 Of course no San Diego park list would be complete without the incomparable Balboa Park.
-Frequently called the Smithsonian of the West, Balboa Park is the largest urban cultural park in America and is home to 15 major museums, several performing arts venues, lovely gardens and many other cultural and recreational attractions, including the San Diego Zoo, all incorporated among its 1,200 beautiful and lushly planted acres.
+Frequently called the Smithsonian of the West, Balboa Park is the largest urban cultural park in America and is home to 17 museums, several performing arts venues, lovely gardens and many other cultural and recreational attractions, including the San Diego Zoo, all incorporated among its 1,200 beautiful and lushly planted acres.
 The park features a great playground and plenty of places to grab something to eat.
 Family-friendly best bets include the Fleet Science Center, San Diego Natural History Museum, San Diego Air & Space Museum, Marie Hitchcock Puppet Theatre and the San Diego Model Railroad Museum.

 Where: Downtown, San Diego, CA 92101